The Kelly Criterion: How to Size Your Bets Optimally

 Bet too little, and you're leaving money on the table.
 Bet too much, and a run of bad luck will wipe you out before your edge has time to compound.
 The extremes are obvious - betting 1% of your bankroll is overly conservative, while betting 100% guarantees eventual ruin (you only need one loss).

-This is the bet-sizing problem, and it has an elegant mathematical solution: the Kelly Criterion, developed by John L. Kelly Jr. at Bell Labs in 1956.
+This is the bet-sizing problem - separate from the question of whether you have an edge at all (which is what expected value tells you) - and it has an elegant mathematical solution: the Kelly Criterion, developed by John L. Kelly Jr. at Bell Labs in 1956.
 Originally designed for information theory problems, it quickly found applications in gambling, investing, and anywhere else that decisions must be sized under uncertainty.

 Maximum long-term growth in a single equation